Pentecostalism

 They set up 7 churches in London corresponding to Revelation and appointed 12 'Apostles' with worldwide jurisdictions (in Nov 1832; together with their angels, evangelists and prophets a total of originally 135 official ministers of the CAC).

-Those apostles were in their opinion also divinely ordained to prepare a Imminent Second Coming, which Irving falsely prophesied for 1864 (while the CAC produced a great number of false prophecies, proclaiming the Second Coming for 14th of July 1835, Christmas 1838, 14th of July 1842, 1845, 1847, 1866 and 14th of July 1877 . . . ).
+Those apostles were in their opinion also divinely ordained to prepare an Imminent Second Coming, which Irving falsely prophesied for 1864 (while the CAC produced a great number of false prophecies, proclaiming the Second Coming for 14th of July 1835, Christmas 1838, 14th of July 1842, 1845, 1847, 1866 and 14th of July 1877 . . . ).
+All these seven prophecies, of course, turned out to be false, but despite this evidence of incapacity and of severe transgression of biblical commands, and despite some migration within their rows, this movement would have a significant future and build impressive churches, even if later on it would spread primarily in Germany and, via the US, throughout the world.

 The CAC further believed that while the original 12 apostles were foundational, a 13th apostle was necessary for the fullness of the church.
-This role was filled by various individuals in different locations, including the US (soft pointer to Dowie; see below).
+This role was filled by various individuals in different locations, including the US (soft pointer to John Alexander Dowie; see below).

 >> Connector to John Alexander Dowie (Pentecostalism in the US):

-Edinburgh was a key place in the development of (Proto-)Pentecostalism.
-Alexander John Scott (Mentee to Edward Irving, prepared the breeding ground for the 'miracles' in Port Glasgow), John Macleod Campbell (Pastor of Mary Campbell) and William Cunningham (participant at Albury) studied there (Cunningham became later even Professor of Theology there), and many others involved in the CAC established connections.
-William Rennie Caird, the husband of Mary Campbell and coajutor apostle of the CAC, died in Edinburgh in 1894 (he could have well met John Alexander Dowie after he wrote already in 1843 that he has to go to Edinburgh).
+Edinburgh was a key place in the development of (Proto-) Pentecostalism.
+Alexander John Scott (Mentee to Edward Irving; he prepared the breeding ground for the 'miracles' in Port Glasgow), John Macleod Campbell (Pastor of Mary Campbell) and William Cunningham (participant at Albury) studied there (Cunningham became later even Professor of Theology there), and many others involved in the CAC established connections.
+William Rennie Caird, the husband of Mary Campbell and coadjutor apostle of the CAC, died in Edinburgh in 1894 (he could have well met John Alexander Dowie in ~1869 after Caird wrote already in 1843 that he has to go to Edinburgh).

 Irving himself spent actually at least 10 years at Edinburgh (University; Master of Arts since 1805; Divinity degree in 1815), which had a secular beginning and was less ecclesiastical than other universities, and where the ideas of the Age of Enlightenment were well received.

-Irving was once again sent to Edinburgh to preach there in the year 1834, when the Catholic Apostolic Church set up not coincidentally its first branch in Edinburgh (1834 at Magdalene Chapel - 1836 at Bristo Place - 1872 at Mansfield Place; click on links for locations in Google Maps).
+Irving was once again sent to Edinburgh to preach there in the year 1834, when the Catholic Apostolic Church set up not coincidentally its first branch outside of London in Edinburgh (1834 at Magdalene Chapel - 1836 at Bristo Place - 1872 at Mansfield Place; click on links for locations in Google Maps).

-This precise assembly would after the death of Irving and Drummond strongly influence John Alexander Dowie (also Scottish, a native of Edinburgh) during his studies at the Free Church College in Edinburgh in 1869 (see map, 500m distance to the CAC; on the corner of the Edinburgh University where he mainly studied), to become a faith healer in Australia, and later 'tour' with great success through the US and create a new church near Chicago.
+This precise assembly would after the death of Irving and Drummond strongly influence John Alexander Dowie (also Scottish, a native of Edinburgh) during his studies at the Free Church College in Edinburgh in 1869 (see map, 500m distance to the CAC; on the corner of the Edinburgh University where he mainly studied), to become a faith healer in Australia, and later 'tour' with great success through the US and create a new CAC church near Chicago.

 This '(Christian) Catholic Apostolic Church' (see 1893 AD below) would not only

-- B) even name its location and the new city 'Zion City' in continuation of Irving's vision of Zionism (Irving's church was closely associated with the 'London Jew's Society; Dowie also admired Mormonism which is strong in Zionism while Irving endorsed Mormonism with some critical observations), the CAC even having employed a so-called 'Council of Zion' (a kind of church parliament that met monthly; presided by the ministers of the 7 churches in London) and the NAC branch in Germany having published the bi-monthly magazine 'Watchman's Voic from Zion', and
+- B) name its location and the new city 'Zion City' in continuation of Irving's vision of Zionism (Irving's church was closely associated with the 'London Jew's Society; Dowie also admired Mormonism which is strong in Zionism while Irving endorsed Mormonism with some critical observations), the CAC even having employed a so-called 'Council of Zion' (a kind of church parliament that met monthly; presided by the ministers of the 7 churches in London) and the NAC branch in Germany having published the bi-monthly magazine 'Watchman's Voice from Zion', and

 - C) call himself also an 'Apostle', although not the 13th Apostle, but the 'First Apostle' (in 1904 - precisely 3 years after the last of the 12 Apostles in the UK had died.